MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/nf-wdfusb-wdfusbtargetdeviceformatrequestforurb.md

 ---
 UID: NF:wdfusb.WdfUsbTargetDeviceFormatRequestForUrb
 title: WdfUsbTargetDeviceFormatRequestForUrb function (wdfusb.h)
-description: The WdfUsbTargetDeviceFormatRequestForUrb method builds an USB request for a specified USB device, using request parameters that are described by a URB, but it does not send the request.
+description: The WdfUsbTargetDeviceFormatRequestForUrb method builds a USB request for a specified USB device, using request parameters that are described by a URB, but it does not send the request.
 old-location: wdf\wdfusbtargetdeviceformatrequestforurb.htm
 tech.root: wdf
 ms.date: 02/26/2018